 Who sits on the Safeguarding board?

-The Members of the Board attend meetings to discuss how to ensure that adults in Blackpool are protected from harm as effectively as possible.
-These Meetings are chaired by an independent chair person.
+Board members make arrangements within and across their organisations, to ensure that adults in Blackpool are protected from harm as effectively as possible.

-The Board is supported by a Business Development Manager and Administrator and the team is hosted by Blackpool Council.
+These meetings are chaired by an independent person.
+The board is supported by a business development manager and administrator and the team is hosted by Blackpool Council.